2022–23 UEFA Europa League qualifying

 The 2022–23 UEFA Europa League qualifying phase and play-off round began on 4 August and ended on 25 August 2022.

 A total of 28 teams competed in the qualifying system of the 2022–23 UEFA Europa League, which included the qualifying phase, with 10 teams in Champions Path and six teams in Main Path, and the play-off round.
-The 10 winners in the play-off round advanced to the group stage, to join the 12 teams that enter in the group stage, the six losers of the Champions League play-off round (four from Champions Path and two from League Path), and the four League Path losers of the Champions League third qualifying round.
+The 10 winners in the play-off round advanced to the group stage, to join the 12 teams that entered in the group stage, the six losers of the Champions League play-off round (four from Champions Path and two from League Path), and the four League Path losers of the Champions League third qualifying round.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Teams

 In the third qualifying round, the teams were divided into two paths: